liberocks/awesome-lah/README.md

 # Awesome Product (and service)
-An awesome list that curates interesting products (and service).
+An awesome list that curates interesting products, project, blog, and service.

 ## Contents
 - [Healthcare](#healthcare)